-Kiwi man's sex blackmail of wealthy LA businessman leads to prison, GPS monitoring
+NZ man Glenn Green jailed for sex blackmail of wealthy LA businessman

 He then demanded a large cash payment to stay silent or the images would be sent to the Los Angeles Times and People magazine.

-The businessman then phoned Green, who repeated his threats and told the businessman he needed to pay up to avoid a scandal, court documents show.
+The businessman later phoned Green, who repeated his threats and told the businessman he needed to pay up to avoid a scandal, court documents show.

-However, despite the businessman blocking Green's phone number, he was bombarded over the next six days with 24 text messages and two voicemails from Green on a different phone.
+Despite the businessman blocking Green's phone number, he was bombarded over the next six days with 24 text messages and two voicemails from Green on another phone.

-Green also threatened to disclose the material he held in his possession to the businessman's wife, daughter and others.

-These threats prompted the businessman to arrange for security at his home.
+Green also threatened to disclose the material he held in his possession to the businessman's wife, daughter and others - prompting the businessman to arrange for security at his home.

-In late March last year, the businessman received a handwritten letter from Green, which was accompanied by photographs of people, screen shots and New Zealand store advertisements.
+The businessman further received a handwritten letter from Green in late March last year, which was accompanied by photographs of people, screenshots and advertisements.

-Green again said in the letter that he would leak photographs and related information to the Los Angeles Times and People magazine should the businessman continue to refuse to pay him.
+In the letter, Green again said he would leak photographs and information to the Los Angeles Times and People magazine if the businessman continue to refuse to pay.

-Court documents read that the businessman and his family have suffered "very considerable and long-lasting anxiety".
+As a result of the blackmail, the businessman and his family had suffered "very considerable and long-lasting anxiety", court documents read.

-After police charged Green he later pleaded guilty to blackmail and was sentenced to 17 and a half months imprisonment in May.
+After police investigated and charged Green, he later pleaded guilty to blackmail and was sentenced to 17 and a half months' imprisonment in May.

-However, he then appealed the several release conditions imposed on him by Judge Claire Ryan, which included a condition prohibiting Green from entering any internet cafe, public library or place of similar business where he could gain access to internet-capable devices.
+However, he appealed the several release conditions imposed on him by Judge Claire Ryan.

+The conditions included prohibiting Green from entering any internet cafe, public library or place of similar business where he could gain access to internet-capable devices.

-There were also conditions requiring Green to submit to electronic monitoring using GPS technology and a condition prohibiting him from any employment or training, paid or unpaid, without the prior written approval of a probation officer.
+Green was also required to submit to electronic monitoring using GPS technology and a condition prohibiting him from any employment or training, paid or unpaid, without the prior written approval of a probation officer.

-Green has some 198 previous convictions offending including for assault, wilful damage, intimidation, speaking threateningly, assaulting police and resisting police.

-In addition, Green has several previous convictions for offending involving dishonesty and also has convictions for forgery and altering a cheque and fraudulent use of a document.

-Green has further been convicted on eight occasions of misusing a telephone and using a telephone offensively.
-He has also been convicted for sending a threatening letter, making a false claim of fire, impersonating police three times, making a false statement that an offence had been committed, giving a false oath twice, perverting the course of justice six times, and engaging in criminal harassment eight times.

-The latter convictions have led to Green being regarded by the courts media as a serial stalker.

-When dismissing Green's appeal this month, Justice Graham Lang said the blackmailer "presents as a real risk of future offending through use of the internet".
+When dismissing the appeal this month, Justice Graham Lang said Green "presents as a real risk of future offending through use of the internet".

-"His previous convictions for similar offending and past record of failing to comply with court orders establish this risk beyond question."
+"His previous convictions for similar offending and past record of failing to comply with court orders establish this risk beyond question," the judge said.

-Green, who represented himself at the September 2 hearing, argued the condition preventing him from entering an internet cafe, public library or place of similar business where he can gain access to internet-capable devices is ineffective.
+Green, who represented himself at the September 2 appeal hearing, argued the condition preventing him from entering places where he could gain access to internet-capable devices was ineffective.

-He said if he wished to get on the net he could easily go to the address of a neighbour or a friend without being in breach of any release condition or without authorities knowing.
+He said if he wished to get on the net he could easily go to a neighbour or friend without being in breach of any release condition or without authorities knowing.

 "They should arguably have prohibited Mr Green from being permitted to visit any address at which he might be able to obtain unmonitored access to a device capable of accessing the internet."